theseanco/PortfolioSite/README.md

-portfolio site (WIP) built with Gatsby and Contentful
+site built with Gatsby and Contentful